How Genetic Testing Affects Your Chances of Getting Life Insurance

 As previously mentioned, there is an underwriting process that every applicant must undergo when buying a life insurance policy.
 During this process, insurers can review your medical records.
 In addition, they can ask you questions about your personal health history and your family’s medical history.
 All of this determines whether you qualify for the policy.
 If you do qualify, the underwriting process determines how much the insurer will charge you.

-One of the questions that the insurer will ask you during underwriting is if you’re undergone genetic testing.
+One of the questions that the insurer will ask you during underwriting is if you have undergone genetic testing.
 Even if the test was performed through a direct-to-consumer site like 23andMe, you should disclose it.
 Catherine Theroux, a spokeswoman for LIMRA, an insurance industry trade group, says that you should release all medically relevant information.

 Genetic Tests and Existing Coverage

 In regards to the latter question (Can the insurer drop you after finding out about your genetic testing results?), no, insurers cannot drop you.
-“Once the policy has been underwritten and issued, the insurer doesn’t revoke the policy if new medical information comes to light,” says Theroux .
+“Once the policy has been underwritten and issued, the insurer doesn’t revoke the policy if new medical information comes to light,” says Theroux.

 Life Insurance Questions?